VOLTTRON/volttron/README.md

         ```
         vcfg --rabbitmq shovel [optional path to rabbitmq_config.yml
         containing the details of the remote hostname, port, vhost
-        and list of topics to forward]
+        and list of topics to forward.
+Example configuration for shovel is available
+        in examples/configurations/rabbitmq/rabbitmq_config_shovel.yml]
         ```

         For this example, let's set the topic to "devices"